Salomons - CCCU

 Selection Tests

-All communication to applicants about the test day and some of the subsequent information about interviews will take place by email.
-Therefore, applicants are asked to regularly check the email address used for their Clearing House application (including their junk folder) throughout this period, to avoid missing any important communication from Salomons.
+All communication about the test day and some of the subsequent information about interviews is by email.
+Therefore, please regularly check the email address you used for your Clearing House application (including your junk folder) throughout this period, to avoid missing any important communication from Salomons.

 What to expect from the testing